dotMR/knowledge-base/SaaS-onboarding-evaluation-framework.md

 * After successfully completing the workflow.
 Great time for a high-five and provide next steps.
 * Nearing the end of the trial period but haven't finished the workflow.
 How can you convert them?

+You know your onboarding process is working not when more new users sign up, but when more users start coming back to use it.

 ###Value Proposition